coliver16/HAI-Project/Web Portal/readme.md

 #### To use the hosted web server

-  -Create your account on the desktop app & add items -Visit http://ec2-3-17-159-149.us-east-2.compute.amazonaws.com/ and input email
+  - Create your account on the desktop app & add items
+  - Visit http://ec2-3-17-159-149.us-east-2.compute.amazonaws.com/ and input email & password